mikabytes/clubhouse-gears/README.md

 sudo docker run -e CLUBHOUSE="insert clubhouse API token here" -e SECRET="insert clubhouse secret here" -p 1337:80 -it gears
 ```

+# How to use

+Gears fetches all the rules from Clubhouse.
+Any story that has the label "gears" set on it and a name that is formatted like "when (some code goes here)" will be used.
+See [Recipes](#Recipes) for examples.

+When a change qualifies (passes the `when()` clause in Story name), Gears looks for code blocks in the story description and executes it as javascript. **Note**: only code blocks are used, so you are free to document your gear as you wish.

 # API

 When executing code the `action` and `metadata` variables are always available.
 The `action` object has two origins: